0x444454/mandelbr8/README.md

 # mandelbr8
-A fast Mandelbrot generator for 8 bit computers.
+A fast Mandelbrot generator for 8 bit computers, 100% Assembly code.

 Currently supported:
+## 6502
 - Commodore 64 (with or without Kawari acceleration).
 - Commodore 128 (VIC-IIe and VDC modes).
 - Commodore TED machines (Plus/4 and C16 with 64 KB).